aws-amplify/docs/docs/start/getting-started/fragments/ios/add-api.md

       print("Could not initialize Amplify: \(error)") }
   ```

+Now when you run you application the data will be synced to your cloud backend automatically! 🎉

+## Add a subscription

+We will now demonstrate how to add a subscription to the application, so that we can receive any updates to the `Todo` model.

 1. Open `ContentView.swift` and **add the following** import statement at the top of the file:
   ```swift